evgl/gpu-scheduler/COMPLETE_SETUP_GUIDE.md

 gpu-scheduler-webhook   1          60s
 ```

-**🔧 Note**: The robust bootstrap approach above automatically handles the chicken-and-egg problem where the webhook configuration tries to call the webhook service before it's ready.
-The script detects this issue and applies the fix automatically.
+**🔧 Note**: The robust bootstrap approach above automatically detects and fixes the chicken-and-egg problem where the webhook configuration tries to call the webhook service before it's ready.
+This race condition occurs frequently enough that automatic detection and fixing is necessary for reliable deployment.

 ## Step 4: Test Complete Solution